BiLLY-J03l/keylogger-python3/README.md

 # simple-keylogger
 Simple keylogger with python3

-The keylogger is made to be run in a victim machine that has python3 and pynput lib.. it waits for a period of time, that you specify, and sends the keylogs to your telegram bot.
+-The keylogger is made to be run in a victim machine that has python3 and pynput lib.. it waits for a period of time, that you specify, and sends the keylogs to your telegram bot.

-Installation:
+-Installation:

 1-